 - What community will you serve?
 Describe the community needs you intend to address.

-- Describe the internship, and explain the specific ways your work will address the needs you outline.
+- Describe the fellowship, and explain the specific ways your work will address the needs you outline.
 Include useful information like this:

 -What are your objectives?